JerinJayaraj/docusaurus-example/doc-website/docs/doc1.md

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

+## Introduction

+This provides the introduction to our web page.

 ## Markdown Syntax

 To serve as an example page when styling markdown based Docusaurus sites.